-- 1. Always stop and listen straight away to someone who wants to tell you about incidents or suspicions of abuse. - 2.
-If you can, write brief notes of what they are telling you while they are speaking (these may help later if you have to remember exactly what was said) and keep your original notes, however rough and even if you wrote on the back of something else, (it's what you wrote at the time that may be important later not a tidier and improved version you wrote up afterwards).
-If you don't have the means to write at the time, make notes of what was said as soon as possible afterwards. - 3.
-Do not give a guarantee that you will keep what is said confidential or secret if you are told about abuse, you have the responsibility to tell the right people to get something done about it (see below).
-If asked, explain that you are going to tell the people who can provide help, but that you will only tell people who absolutely have to know. - 4.
-Don't ask leading questions that might give your own ideas of what might have happened (e.g. "did he do X to you?") just ask "what do you want to tell me?" or "is there anything else you want to say".
-Refer to the TED questions in 4(a) above. - 5.
-Immediately tell the DSL (unless they are themselves accused or suspected of abusing, in which case this must be reported to the Headmaster) don't tell other adults or young people what you have been told. - 6.
-Discuss with the DSL whether any steps need to be taken to protect the person who has told you about the abuse (this may need to be discussed with the person who told you). - 7.
-Never attempt to carry out an investigation of suspected or alleged abuse by interviewing people etc social services and police staff are the people trained to do this you could cause more damage and spoil possible criminal proceedings. - 8.
-As soon as possible the DSL should refer the matter to the local social services department (helped by your notes).
+1. Always stop and listen straight away to someone who wants to tell you about incidents or suspicions of abuse.

+2. If you can, write brief notes of what they are telling you while they are speaking (these may help later if you have to remember exactly what was said) - and keep your original notes, however rough and even if you wrote on the back of something else, (it's what you wrote at the time that may be important later - not a tidier and improved version you wrote up afterwards).
+If you don't have the means to write at the time, make notes of what was said as soon as possible afterwards.

+3. Do not give a guarantee that you will keep what is said confidential or secret - if you are told about abuse, you have the responsibility to tell the right people to get something done about it (see below).
+If asked, explain that you are going to tell the people who can provide help, but that you will only tell people who absolutely have to know.

+4. Don't ask leading questions that might give your own ideas of what might have happened (e.g. "did he do X to you?") - just ask "what do you want to tell me?" or "is there anything else you want to say".
+Refer to the TED questions in 4(a) above.

+5. Immediately tell the DSL (unless they are themselves accused or suspected of abusing, in which case this must be reported to the Headteacher) - don't tell other adults or young people what you have been told.

+6. Discuss with the DSL whether any steps need to be taken to protect the person who has told you about the abuse (this may need to be discussed with the person who told you).

+7. Never attempt to carry out an investigation of suspected or alleged abuse by interviewing people etc - social services and police staff are the people trained to do this - you could cause more damage and spoil possible criminal proceedings.

+8. As soon as possible the DSL should refer the matter to the local social services department (helped by your notes).
 Follow their requests about what to do next.
-They will set up any necessary investigations, and can advise you. - 9.
-Never think abuse is impossible in your school or group, or that an accusation against someone you know well and trust is bound to be wrong. - 10.
-Children and young people often tell other young people, rather than staff or other adults, about abuse make sure that senior young people know how to behave if they suspect, or are told of abuse.
+They will set up any necessary investigations, and can advise you.

+9. Never think abuse is impossible in your school or group, or that an accusation against someone you know well and trust is bound to be wrong.

+10. Children and young people often tell other young people, rather than staff or other adults, about abuse - make sure that senior young people know how to behave if they suspect, or are told of abuse.

+Unsubstantiated, unfounded, false or malicious reports

+If a report is determined to be unsubstantiated, unfounded, false or malicious, the designated safeguarding lead should consider whether the child and/or the person who has made the allegation is in need of help or may have been abused by someone else and this is a cry for help.
+In such circumstances, a referral to children's social care may be appropriate.

+If a report is shown to be deliberately invented or malicious, the school or college should consider whether any disciplinary action is appropriate against the individual who made it as per their own behaviour policy.